a2589765927 65

 Anyway, I don’t want this review merely to be a track by track analysis, so moving on to the highlights of the record, I would have to pick the sludgy, robot voiced backing of ‘In Betwee‘ as a standout, which seems to incorporate shades of Beck and Prince, somehow ending up like some kind of fucked up Disney cartoon.
 It’s quite wonderful how Nathan has managed such a thing.
 ‘New Year’s Day‘, meanwhile, sounds like Super Furry Animals, and that can only be a good thing, right?

-It’s testament to the songwriting credentials of Lucas Nathan that he can still compose music of such depth and sometimes haunting beauty this far down the road into his career.
+It’s testament to the songwriting credentials of Lucas Nathan that they can still compose music of such depth and sometimes haunting beauty this far down the road into their career.
 Great stuff.

 8